lixinlong1998/CoSfM/README.md

 > This script employ COLMAP version 3.6, and other versions have not been tested.

 Official installation tutorial: [Official Website](https://demuc.de/colmap/), [GitHub Releases](https://github.com/colmap/colmap/releases)

 Other installation tutorials: [Installation, Debugging, 3D Reconstruction Practice, and Intermediate Results Output of Colmap under Windows 10](https://blog.csdn.net/LXLng/article/details/121039782)

 Download COLMAP 3.6 release at [https://github.com/colmap/colmap/releases/tag/3.6](https://github.com/colmap/colmap/releases/tag/3.6)

 ![image](https://github.com/lixinlong1998/CoSfM/assets/73974003/f32e5459-95f3-4903-bc8d-caab0d353fee)

-Click **COLMAP-3.6-windows-cuda.zip** or **COLMAP-3.6-windows-no-cuda.zip** (Depending on whether your device has NVIDIA GPU enabled.) to download
+Click **COLMAP-3.6-windows-cuda.zip** or **COLMAP-3.6-windows-no-cuda.zip** (Depending on whether your device has NVIDIA GPU enabled.) to download.
 After downloading, you will get a compressed file.
 Simply unzip it.

-"bin" contains the executable binary files of the software.
+> "bin" contains the executable binary files of the software.
-"lib" contains third-party library files used.
+> "lib" contains third-party library files used.
-"COLMAP" is the program.
+> "COLMAP" is the program.
 Simply double-click to run.
-"RUN_TESTS" is the testing file.
+> "RUN_TESTS" is the testing file.

 Next, double-click "RUN_TESTS" to test the environment.
 If there are no issues, the COLMAP are successfully installed and you can directly double-click "COLMAP" to enter the software's graphical interface.
 Please remember the path to COLMAP.bat, as it will be needed for subsequent configurations.

 #  License